neondatabase/website/content/docs/guides/branching-neon-api.md

 }' | jq
 ```

 - The `project_id` for a Neon project is found on the **Settings** page in the Neon Console, or you can find it by listing the projects for your Neon account using the Neon API.
+It is a generated value that looks something like this: `autumn-disk-484331`.
+- The `endpoints` attribute creates a compute endpoint, which is required to connect to the branch.
+Neon supports `read_write` and `read_only` endpoint types.
+A branch can be created with or without a compute endpoint.
+You can specify `read_only` to create a read replica.
+- The `branch` attribute specifies the parent branch.
 - The `parent_id` can be obtained by listing the branches for your project.
 See [List branches](#list-branches-with-the-api).
-The `<parent_id>` is the `id` of the branch you are branching from.
+The `parent_id` is the `id` of the branch you are branching from.
 A branch `id` has a `br-` prefix.
-You can branch from your Neon project's primary branch or a previously created branch.
+You can branch from your Neon project's primary branch or a non-primary branch.

 The response includes information about the branch, the branch's compute endpoint, and the `create_branch` and `start_compute` operations that were initiated.